Inedo/inedo-docs/Content/proget/api/sca/comments/create.md

 order: 1
 ---

-*Create/Update Comment* is available as both a `pgutil` command and an HTTP Request, and will create a new comment or update properties on an existing comment, and return a [BuildComment Object](/docs/proget/api/sca#commentinfo-object) object describing the new or updated comment.
+*Create/Update Comment* is available as both a `pgutil` command and an HTTP Request, and will create a new comment or update properties on an existing comment, and return a [BuildComment](/docs/proget/api/sca#commentinfo-object) object describing the new or updated comment.

 :::(Info) (🚀 Quick Example: Creating a New Comment with pgutil) This example creates a comment (`Checked for errors on 01/01`) in version `1.2.3` of a project named `myProject`: